HolidayOugi/Sma5hMusic-Extra/README.md

 **CSK-compatible Music Packs** can be now be built.
 The software offers two options:

 * **Single Pack**: A single Music Pack comprised of all the Mods and Series currently loaded.
 * **Modular Packs**: Multiple Modular Music Packs for each Series and Mod.
-The user can choose which Series to generate.
+An option is given to select which Series to generate.

 ![Series Selection](https://elixi.re/i/bfyok.png)

 > [!TIP]
-> When using the Modular Packs option, if one or more Vanilla Series did not contain any songs during the generation, an optional Series Order pack is generated.
+> When using the Modular Packs option, if one or more Vanilla Series were not selected during the generation, an optional Series Order pack is generated.
 If loaded, it ensures that each Series is in its correct order in the Music Select / Sound Test screen.

 > [!TIP]
-> When using the Modular Packs option, if one or more Core songs had their values changed and they weren't already included in a generated Series, an optional Vanilla Song Changes pack is generated.
+> When using the Modular Packs option, if one or more Core songs had their values changed and they weren't from a Series already selected during the generation, an optional Vanilla Song Changes pack is generated.
 If loaded, it will apply the changes made to the edited Core Songs.

 ## Icon Selection and Conversion